klum-dsl/klum-ast/wiki/Model-Phases.md

 The AutoCreate phase will create objects that are marked with `@AutoCreate` and have not been created yet.
 It also runs any lifecycle methods that are marked with `@AutoCreate`.

+## Owner (15)

+The Owner phase is a special variant of the AutoLink phase in that it links objects together, in that case fields annotated with the `@Owner` annotation.
+This is done before the AutoLink phase since AutoLink makes usually makes heavy use of the owner field.

 ## AutoLink (20)

 The AutoLink phase is bound to set field with references to existing objects somewhere in the model tree.
 This is done